arvigeus/AZ-204/Questions/Identity Platform.md

 }
 ```

 However, your application is evolving into a service application (daemon) that needs to access Microsoft Graph API on behalf of itself, not on behalf of a user.
 Additionally, due to varying security requirements across different environments, your application needs to support both client secret and client certificate for authentication.
 The `authType` parameter in the `CreateAuthorizationProvider` function is intended to determine the authentication method, but it is currently unused.
+Certificate must by obtained by name (`MyCertificate.pfx` - stored in configuration) from KeyVault account `cert-holder`.

 How should you modify the `appsettings.json` and the code to meet these new requirements?